BurnyCoder/all-mathematics/computer_science/information_theory/entropy.md

     - **Conditional Entropy**: The entropy of a random variable given knowledge of another variable.
     - **Mutual Information**: A measure of the mutual dependence between two random variables.
     - **Cross-Entropy**: A measure of the difference between two probability distributions.
+    - **[Calculus](../../../pure_mathematics/analysis/limit.md)**: The concept of entropy for continuous variables (differential entropy) involves integrals, which are defined through limits.

 - **Applications**:
     - **Data Compression**: The entropy of a data source specifies the theoretical lower bound on the average number of bits per symbol required to compress it without loss (e.g., in ZIP or PNG files).